kingjinho/DesignPattern/src/main/kotlin/strategy/problem_inheritance/README.md

 Yes, `Change` has occurred.

-To cope with needs, it seems like there's `no other way except changing existing working code`
+It seems like there's `no other way except changing existing working code` to reflect needs

 So this is your modification.